SushyamNagallapati/IOT-BASED-CONTROL-OF-MACHINING-PROCESS-USING-PLC-AND-ESP32/README.md

 ## License

-This project is intended for educational and learning purposes.
+This project is intended for learning purposes.
 You are free to explore, modify, and build upon it.